|

 Do

-they have a structured planning process that leads you through the
+they have a structured planning process that leads you through the design

-you’ll work through together, that's really helpful.
+together, that's really helpful.

 -